lhaof/CGT/README.md

 # Running the Code

 ## Topology-aware pretraining
-The GCN-based pretraining is mainly following the inplementation of this work [SENUCLS](https://github.com/Lewislou/SENUCLS).
+The GCN-based pretraining is mainly following the implementation of this work [SENUCLS](https://github.com/Lewislou/SENUCLS).
-The pretrained weights for four datasets will be released soon.
+After the training of SENUCLS, we can have the GCN-pretrained weights.
+Some weights for the four datasets are in [BaiduNetdisk]().

 ## Training
 If you use a dataset like BRCA-M2C that only contains point annotations for nuclei, please use the codes in CGT-POINT.
 For other datasets like Panuke and Lizard that have the polygon annotations for nuclei, please use the codes in CGT-POLYGON.

 ### Data Format
 For training, patches must be extracted using `extract_patches.py`.
-For each patch, patches are stored as a 4 dimensional numpy array with channels [RGB, inst].
+For each patch, patches are stored as a 4-dimensional numpy array with channels [RGB, inst].
 Here, inst is the instance segmentation ground truth.
-I.e pixels range from 0 to N, where 0 is background and N is the number of nuclear instances for that particular image.
+I.e. pixels range from 0 to N, where 0 is the background, and N is the number of nuclear instances for that particular image.

 Before training: